otaheri/GRAB/README.md

 - Follow the instructions on the [SMPL-X](https://smpl-x.is.tue.mpg.de) website to download SMPL-X and MANO models.
 - Check the Examples below to process, visualize, and render the data.

+## Contents of each sequence

+Each sequence name has the form object_action_*.npz, i.e. it shows the used object and the action.
+Also, the parent folder of each sequence shows the subjectID for that sequence.
+For example "grab/s4/mug_pass_1.npz" shows that subject "s4" passes the mug.
+The data in each sequence is structured as a dictionary with several keys which contain the corresponding information.
+Below we explain each of them separately.

+- gender: The gender of the subject performing the action (male or female).

+- sbj_id: The ID of each subject(s1 to s10).

+- obj_name: Name of the object used in the sequence.

+- motion_intent: The action which is performed by the subject on the object.

+- framerate: 120 fps - fixed for all sequences.

+- n_frames: The total number of frames for the sequence.

+- body: We represent the body using the SMPL-X model.
+SMPL-X is a realistic statistical body model that is parameterized with pose, shape, and translation parameters.
+Using these parameters we can get the moving 3D meshes for the body.
+For more details please check the [website](https://smpl-x.is.tue.mpg.de/) or [paper](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/497/SMPL-X.pdf).
+This body key contains the required data for the SMPL-X model, which are as follows:

+    - params:  These are translation and joint rotations (in axis-angle representation) of the body which are required by the SMPL-X model.

+    - vtemp: Gives the relative path for the file that contains the personalized shape for each subject.
+We pass the v-template as input to the SMPL-X model so that we get a very accurate and realistic shape and motion.

+- lhand & rhand: In addition to the full-body motion, GRAB provides the data to get the motion of each hand individually.
+Similarly to the body, we use our MANO hand model to do this.
+MANO provides 3D meshes for the right and left hand given their pose and shape parameters.
+For more details please check our [website](http://mano.is.tue.mpg.de/) and [paper](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/392/Embodied_Hands_SiggraphAsia2017.pdf).
+The parameters for the model are saved in the following structure:

+    - params: The global translation and joint rotation (in axis-angle representation) for the hand.

+    - vtemp: The relative path to the personalized shape of each hand.

+- object: Each object is modeled as a rigid mesh which is rotated and translated.

+    - params: Are the rotations and translations for the object during the whole sequence.

+    - object_mesh: Is the relative path to the object mesh.

+- table: Each object is supported by a table at the beginning and ending of all sequences.
+The table is modeled as a flat surface mesh that can be rotated and translated similar to all other objects.
+The height of the table might be different across sequences.
+The table key contains the params (similar to params for the object, see above) and relative path to the table_mesh.

+- contact: We measure the contact between the object and the body based on proximity and other criteria as described in our paper.
+For each motion frame, each object vertex is associated with a number that ranges from 0 to 55.
+0 means there is no contact while any other number shows the specific body/hand part that the vertex has contact with.

 ## Examples